bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 ## Accessibility

-When using the wraping mode (prop `no-wrap` is not set), teh wrapper will have the attribute `aria-bus="true"` set, to allow screen reader users to know the element is n a busy or loading state.
+When using the wraping mode (prop `no-wrap` is not set), the wrapper will have the attribute `aria-bus="true"` set, to allow screen reader users to know the element is in a busy or loading state.
 When prop `no-wrap` is set, then the attribute will not be applied.

 Note that the overlay is visual only.
 You **must** disable any interactive elements (buttons, links, etc.) when the overlay is showing, otherwise the obscured elements will still be reachable via keyboard navigation (i.e. still in the document tab sequence).

-When using the `no-wrap` prop, and potentically the `fixed` prop, to obscure the entire application or page, you must ensure that internative page elements (other than the content of the overlay) have been disabled and aren ot in the document tab sequence.
+When using the `no-wrap` prop, and potentially the `fixed` prop, to obscure the entire application or page, you must ensure that internative page elements (other than the content of the overlay) have been disabled and are not in the document tab sequence.